sam6611/sql-notes/notes/notes/advanced-sql.md

+# Advanced SQL Notes

+This document covers **advanced SQL concepts** commonly required for:
+- Technical interviews
+- Placements
+- Data analysis roles
+- Backend development

+Each topic includes:
+- Concept explanation
+- SQL syntax and examples
+- Practice questions

+---

-1️⃣ Subqueries (Inner Queries)
+## 1. Subqueries (Inner Queries)

-What is a Subquery?
+### Definition

-A query inside another query.
+A **subquery** is a query written inside another SQL query.

-Used when:
+### When to Use

-Result of one query is needed by another
+- When the result of one query is required by another

-Data comparison with aggregate values
+- When comparing values with aggregate results

-Types
+### Types of Subqueries

-Single-row subquery
+- Single-row subquery

-Multi-row subquery
+- Multi-row subquery

-Correlated subquery
+- Correlated subquery

-Syntax
+### Syntax
+sql
 SELECT column
 FROM table
-WHERE column operator (SELECT column FROM table);
+WHERE column operator (
+    SELECT column FROM table
+);
 Example
+sql
+Copy code
 SELECT *
 FROM Employee
 WHERE salary > (SELECT AVG(salary) FROM Employee);
 Practice Question

-👉 Find employees earning more than average salary.
+Find employees earning more than the average salary.

-2️⃣ Correlated Subqueries
+2. Correlated Subqueries
-What is it?
+Definition

-Subquery that depends on outer query
+A correlated subquery depends on the outer query and is executed row by row.
-Executed row by row

 Example
+sql
+Copy code
 SELECT *
 FROM Employee e
 WHERE salary > (